Stop Opening Your Dishwasher to Wet Dishes: Discover the Hidden Settings That Cut Utility Bills in Half

 Variations & Upgrades

-- Combination approach: Use enhanced drying for company dinners when you need dishes dry fast.
+Combination approach: Use enhanced drying for company dinners when you need dishes to dry fast.
 Stick with the air dry and eco combo for daily loads.

-- Load-specific strategy: Heavy pots and pans may benefit from enhanced drying.
-Regular dishware is usually perfect with air dry.
+Load-specific strategy: Heavy pots and pans may benefit from enhanced drying.
+Regular dishware is usually perfect with air drying.

 Comments